 And believe it or not a lot of schools out there are not going to know the difference between a TEFL, TESOL or CELTA course.
 I am not here to discount the course I am just here to help stop the snobbery and offer some real world info.

 The snobbery gets pretty dogmatic as you can see in the pics.
 I think it's unfortunate that people (newcomers) believe and trust these opinions as if it's a fact.
 "The better jobs require a masters degree," says one.
 I'd say that some of the best jobs require a masters degree, but they make up a pretty small percentage of the ESL teaching job pool.
 I'd say less than 5%.

 Most people thinking about teaching English abroad for a year or so will never have the chance to teach in these schools.

 In some situations a CELTA or most any TEFL course may get you a higher salary.
-Based on my experience it can be a bargaining point and it depends on the school, but it's not usually going much of a difference or a guarantee.
-And schools at least many of the ones that I have interviewed at and seen in Asia are normally going to choose the teacher with experience (especially in country) versus a teacher without and who may hold a certificate.
+Based on my experience it can be a bargaining point and it depends on the school, but it's not usually going to make much of a difference or be a guarantee.
+And schools, at least many of the ones that I have interviewed at and seen in Asia are normally going to choose the teacher with experience (especially in country) versus a teacher without and who may hold a certificate.

 The snobs suggest that all other courses are totally inferior to a CELTA.
 Which I think is nonsense.
 Yes there are courses out there that may not be up to par or worth the money they sell them for.
 There are some courses out there that also lie or stretch the truth and trick consumers into buying.